 It sounds like you are all too familiar with the signs and symptoms of gastric reflux (also known as Gastro Esophageal Reflux Disease or GERD).
 GERD is a condition in which stomach acid flows back (reflux) up into your throat (via the esophagus) and can cause horrible heartburn.
 The constant acid reflux can irritate the lining of your esophagus causing inflammation.
 This irritation can lead to narrowing of the esophagus (causing a person to have difficulty swallowing), ulcers, and even a slightly increased risk of esophageal cancer.

-You're doing lots of good things already to help decrease the acid reflux (like avoiding large meals before bed, allowing a few hours to digest after eating before lying down, and propping up your upper body to have gravity help keep the acid down while you sleep).
+doing lots of good things to help decrease the acid reflux (like avoiding large meals before bed, allowing a few hours to digest after eating before lying down, and propping up your upper body to have gravity help keep the acid down while you sleep).
 Here are some more ideas for you to consider:

 - Avoiding tight fitting pants and bending over for extended periods after eating can reduce the pressure on your stomach.